redhat-actions/openshift-github-connector/docs/developing.md

 Then run `yarn dev` to run the development server.

 The project runs at [https://localhost:3000](https://localhost:3000).
 You will not get a response if you use regular HTTP.

+### Debugging OAuth Problems
+Passport is poor at error reporting.
+Make sure that:
+- The redirect URI is in the OAuthClient object, as above.
+- The redirect URI in the environment matches the OAuthClient.
+- The client ID and client secret in the environment match the OAuthClient.
+- The cluster's authentication route's TLS certificates are trusted by the connector (see [TLS Certificates](./certs.md))

 ## Project Structure